Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Counting dominating sets

 if it is an element vertex.
 We note that the constraints \eqref{eq:ds4set} have $r_d=0$ since the algorithm prefers to branch on elements when there is both an element and a set of maximum degree at least 4.
 Constraints \eqref{eq:w01}--\eqref{eq:ds4elt} are directly taken from \cite{Rooij10}.

-{\delta_{\textrm{deg-dec}}} For instances where $I-A$ has maximum degree $3$, let us first define the minimum decrease in measure due to a decrease in the degree in $I-A$ of a vertex of degree $2$ or $3$ in a balanced or imbalanced instance:
+{\delta_{\textrm{deg-dec}}} For instances where $I-A$ has maximum degree $3$, let us recall (from Section \ref{sec:smc}) that an instance is \emph{balanced} if $0 \le \mu_r(R) - \mu_r(L) \le 2B$ and \emph{imbalanced} if $\mu_r(R) - \mu_r(L) > 2B$.
+For convenience, we define the minimum decrease in measure due to a decrease in the degree in $I-A$ of a vertex from $S\cup R$ of degree $2$ or $3$ in a balanced or imbalanced instance:

 To make sure that annotating vertices does not increase the measure, we require that the decrease of the degree of a vertex (half-edge deletion) does not increase the measure:

 For computing a new separator in line \ref{nl:sep}, constraint \eqref{eq:sep} becomes